rkalis/truffle-plugin-verify/README.md

 ### Adding Preamble (Optional)

-There is also the option of adding some preamble to the beginning of your verified source code.
-This may be useful for adding authorship information, links to source code, or even versioning information.
+There is also the option of adding preamble to the beginning of your verified source code.
+This may be useful for adding authorship information, links to source code, copyright information, or versioning information.

 To do so, add to your `truffle.js` or `truffle-config.js` file
 ```js